The Education of Millionaires

 Tough question, I know.
 But do you have any viable, reasonable answers?

 P.S.
 I feel that a lot of people actually want the millionaire lifestyle, confuse it with having millions in their bank accounts and then join the rat race to earn millions.
 This is an entirely wrong equation.
-Having said that, earning millions, if not more, is desirable.
+Having said that, earning millions is desirable.
 But at the cost of what?